Overview

 Tailor Your RoM Calculation At Asset/Grouped Asset Level

 To update the RoM calculation defaults, an Org Admin User can click on the settings icon on the RoM dashboard.
-This will take you to the Return On Mitigation screen.
+This will take you to the Return On Mitigation settings screen.
 At the bottom of the setup screen, you can Add customization to set RoM setup values at the asset or grouped asset level:

 Next, you can select the assets you wish to include in the customisation group from your Asset Inventory or CVE Discovery.
 You can use the search and filter functions to help identify assets that you wish to select to include in the customization group.
 The filter options allow you to filter by: